st-tech/zr-obp/examples/examples_with_synthetic/README.md

 `$counterfactual_policy` specifies the counterfactual policy.
 It should be one of 'bts', 'random', 'linear_ts', 'linear_ucb', 'linear_egreedy', 'logistic_ts', 'logistic_ucb', and 'logistic_egreedy'.

-For example, the following command compares the estimation performance of the OPE estimators by synthetic bandit feedback data with 100,000 rounds, 10 actions, context vectors with five dimensions.
+For example, the following command compares the estimation performances of the OPE estimators using the synthetic bandit feedback data with 100,000 rounds, 10 actions, context vectors with five dimensions.

 ```bash
 python evaluate_off_policy_estimators.py\